From the advertising column to the digital age – How you benefit from Amazon DSP

 Who can use Amazon DSP?

 In principle, all advertisers can use Amazon DSP as an advertising form.
-However, you should note that this tool is not free.
+However, you should note that this tool is not free of charge.

 You need the necessary funds

-In our expert talk about the future of Amazon, Ronny Marx, Managing Director at Intomarkets, mentions at least €3,000 monthly if you use the self-service or reach out to an Amazon DSP partner agency like intomarkets.
-However, he also recommends approaching it with a significantly higher budget.
+In our expert talk about the future of Amazon, Ronny Marx, Managing Director at Intomarkets, mentions at least €3,000 monthly if you use the self-service or turn to an Amazon DSP partner agency like intomarkets.
+However, he also recommends approaching the matter with a significantly higher budget.

 Alternatively, you can also use the managed service of the online giant.
 Then, a dedicated account manager will be provided to assist you with your campaign management specifically for Amazon DSP.
 Here, you need to dig a little deeper into your pockets, starting with a minimum budget of €10,000 per month for the Amazon DSP service in Germany.
-However, these costs vary by country.
+However, these costs vary depending on the country.

 Your products must be ready!

 It is clear that no advertising in the world will help you if your products are not properly optimized.
 Amazon DSP is no exception to this.
-The best advertising campaign will do you little good if potential customers are directed to a product page with poor photos, spelling mistakes, and zero reviews.
+The best advertising campaign will do you little good if interested parties are directed to a product page with poor photos, spelling mistakes, and zero reviews.
 Keyword: Retail Readiness.

 You can learn how to optimize your listings on Amazon in our corresponding blog post.